 LPN Interview Tips & Advice

-Preparing for a job interview can be stressful, overwhelming, or even downright scary.
+You've passed the NCLEX-PN, you're written your resume, searched for LPN Jobs, and now you are preparing for a job interview which can be stressful, overwhelming, or even downright scary.
 While there are certain elements of a job interview that are out of your control, there are some things you can do to prepare.
 Good preparation for an interview can make the difference between a callback or even being hired on the spot and being told they went with another candidate.

 Dress for Success